National Funding Review 2020: Loans for Small BusinessesSmall Business Loans

 It’s easy to determine how much your loan will cost you based on the factor rate the company offers you.
 Simply multiply your borrowed amount by your factor rate and you’ll get your total out-of-pocket cost for the loan.

-So if you’re borrowing $200,000 for your business and National Funding gives you a factor rate of 1.24, you’ll pay back a total of $248,000.
+So if you’re borrowing $200,000 for your business and National Funding gives you a factor rate of 1.24, for example, you’ll pay back a total of $248,000.
 The additional $48,000 includes your interest charged, origination fees, and any other applicable expenses involved with your loan.

 All About Factor Rates